All writers

 www.schneier.com

-Spock befriends a giant space squid in the comic Star Trek: Strange New Worlds: The Seeds of Salvation #5.
-As usual, you can also use this squid post to talk about the security stories in the news ...
+Some good news: squid stocks seem to be recovering in the waters off the Falkland Islands.
+As usual, you can also use this squid post to talk about the security stories in the news that I haven’t c...

 www.schneier.com